-Memoirs on Differential Equations and Mathematical Physics Volume ??, 202?, 1-16 Hasnae El Hammar, Said Ait Temghart, Chakir Allalou, Said Melliani EXISTENCE OF SOLUTIONS FOR SOME ELLIPTIC SYSTEMS WITH PERTURBED GRADIENT Abstract.
+Memoirs on Differential Equations and Mathematical Physics Volume 92, 2024, 101-116 Hasnae El Hammar, Said Ait Temghart, Chakir Allalou, Said Melliani EXISTENCE OF SOLUTIONS FOR SOME ELLIPTIC SYSTEMS WITH PERTURBED GRADIENT Abstract.
 In this paper, we study the existence of weak solutions for some quasilinear elliptic problems with perturbed gradients under homogeneous Dirichlet boundary conditions.
-Using approximate Galerkin method and combining the convergence in terms of Young measure and the theory of Sobolev spaces, we are able to prove that there is at least one weak solution $u \in W_0^{1,p(x)}(\Omega; \mathbb{R}^m)$ to the problem treated.
+Using the approximate Galerkin method and combining the convergence in terms of Young measure and the theory of Sobolev spaces, we can prove that there is at least one weak solution $u \in W_0^{1,p(x)}(\Omega; \mathbb{R}^m)$ to the problem treated.
 2020 Mathematics Subject Classification.
 35J60, 35D05, 76A05.